Innovative Solar Power Outfit eSolar Signs First Deal for Utility-Scale Solar Plants

 One step closer to a renewable energy economy.

 In the transition to a clean, green economy, one milestone promises to be the most symbolically powerful.
-It's the one adopted as an official target by Google: renewable energy cheaper than coal, or RE.
-When it announced its campaign, Google also announced the recipients of its initial investments.
+It's the one adopted as an official target by Google: renewable energy cheaper than coal, or RE

 One was eSolar, a Pasadena, Calif.-based company spun off from business incubator Idealab.
 "Our view of what it takes to make solar power viable and a widespread technology," says Robert Rogan, eSolar's executive VP of corporate development, "is to be able to compete with fossil fuel energy prices in an unsubsidized way."
 Cheaper than coal per-kwh, without subsidies, by 2012: that's the aspiration.